dimk1301/Guides/test-guide.md

 Agents are **never** allowed to initiate design changes, alter deployment pipelines, perform incident RCA, or trigger production deploys or rollbacks; those remain human-only responsibilities as defined in this DevSecOps Agent Responsibility Model.

+### **8.1 Human–Agent Collaboration (Interactive Loop)**

+On a day-to-day basis, agents act as “resident SRE/coders” working alongside developers and security engineers:

+* When tools such as Bearer or SonarLint flag an issue, the agent explains the vulnerability in the local code context and suggests remediation options.
+* The agent drafts candidate fixes and targeted tests; humans review, edit, and decide what actually lands in the branch.
+* This keeps security work continuous and conversational while preserving human ownership of intent, design, and risk.

+Interactive collaboration operates within the guardrails of the responsibility model: agents help investigate and propose, humans decide and approve.

+### **8.2 Autonomous Agentic Loop (Low-Blast-Radius Work)**

+For background maintenance and infrastructure debt, a constrained agent loop can handle routine tasks within the limits of the responsibility model:

 ```mermaid
 flowchart LR
     1[1.
 FIND<br/>Scanner Flags Issue] --> 2[2.
 FIX<br/>Agent Applies Change]